mongodb/specifications/source/unified-test-format/unified-test-format.rst

   .. _entity_client_ignoreCommandMonitoringEvents:

-  - ``ignoreCommandMonitoringEvents``: Optional array of strings.
-One or more command names for which the test runner MUST ignore any observed command monitoring events.
+  - ``ignoreCommandMonitoringEvents``: Optional array of one or more strings.
+    Command names for which the test runner MUST ignore any observed command monitoring events.
 The command(s) will be ignored in addition to ``configureFailPoint`` and any commands containing sensitive information (per the